Tracking E-commerce with gtag.js

 In our last issue, we discussed how to use Google Tag Manager to track E-commerce events and send them to Google Analytics 4.
 While many brands prefer to go this route for their tracking, there another route to take.
 We are, of course, talking about gtag.js.

-If you are familiar with gtag.js, it is a JavaScript library that allows websites to send data to Google Analytics and track user behavior on a website.
+If you are not familiar with gtag.js, it is a JavaScript library that allows websites to send data to Google Analytics and track user behavior on a website.
 It provides a unified way of tracking various events such as pageviews, clicks, conversions, and more. gtag.js is the latest version of Google Analytics tracking code and is designed to support multiple Google measurement tools, including Google Analytics, Google Tag Manager, and Google AdWords.

 During this “tutorial”, we are going to use this library to track the E-commerce events we want.
 Please make sure to review your code with a developer before launching the tracking.
 Unlike tracking with the dataLayer, gtag.js will send the call directly to Google Analytics 4, and you will see the events in your property.
 One way to avoid this is to have a property for testing or to use the filter in Google Analytics 4 to exclude developer traffic.
 We recommend creating a separate property for testing and the switching the measurement ID when you are ready to push your code to production.